isomerpages/moe-northviewpri/_for-parents/School Operation, Safety and Security.md

 <p>Students should alight from the side nearer the foyer or General Office</p>
 </li>
 </ul>
-<p>As the foyer shelter accommodates only <strong>three vehicles</strong> at
+<p>As the foyer can accommodate <strong>three vehicles</strong> at any one
-any one time, parents/guardians are kindly requested to move forward, when possible, to allow other vehicles to stop behind.</p>
+time, parents/guardians are requested to drive forward, when possible, to allow other vehicles to stop behind.</p>
 <p></p>
 <h3><strong><u>Dismissal and Pick-up Arrangements</u></strong></h3>
 <p>For safety reasons, the main gate will close <strong>15 minutes before dismissal</strong> and